columnar-tech/dbc/docs/guides/private_drivers.md

 ## Starting a Trial

-While you can install private drivers without a trial, you must have a license to use one.
+To install and use a private driver, you must start a trial and obtain a license.
 This is a separate step from logging in.

 Licenses can be obtained from your [Account](https://cloud.columnar.tech/account) page on Columnar Cloud by clicking **Start Free 14-Day Trial**.
 Follow any instructions in the dialog that opens up and click **Accept** to create your license.